-A question we frequently get from readers is, “Where should I start if I have no experience with case studies or case interviews?”
+A question we frequently receive from readers is, “Where should I start if I have no experience with case studies or case interviews?”
 It’s a great question, and we’re all too happy to provide a list of recommendations.
-If you’ve set your course toward a consulting career but are worried about having little to no experience with case interviews or case studies, keep reading for where to start!
+If you’ve set your course toward a consulting career but are worried about having little to no experience with case interviews, keep reading for where to start!

 Where to Start with Case Interview Prep